Post

 Wrapping Up

-• CloudFront cache: Changes may take 5-15 minutes to propagate globally
+• CloudFront cache changes can take 5-15 minutes to propagate (or invalidate manually)

-• DNS propagation: Route 53 changes can take up to 48 hours
+• Route 53 DNS changes can take up to 48 hours

 This post is licensed under CC BY 4.0 by the author.